 Labor can vary from 8 hours to 40 hours for one pair of shoes, depending on the complexity of the style and details requested.
 That’s the time it takes for the elements of your shoes to be cut, sewn and distressed by hand.

 For an oil rub finish or a more distressed look on suede, shoemakers apply and massage a waxy oil by hand.
 If your desired shoe has perforation, they punch each hole in manually.
-These details take time and skill—both of which are valuable to these artisans.
+These details take time and skill—both of which add value.

 In addition to knowing that your made-to-order shoes are inherently one-of-a-kind (no handmade item can be the same), a great upside to the process is that, by the end of it, you’ll have procured a well-built product known to last for years.
 Many custom-made shoes look better with time and wear, unlike much fast fashion or mass-produced items.